-It is a project that is taking me to some of our world’s most dangerous, remote and spectacular locations.
+It is a project that has taken me to some of the world’s most dangerous, remote and spectacular locations.

 And it has tested every element of my mental, physical and spiritual being just to stay alive, let-alone execute an immensely complex major project.

 But nothing worth giving in life is easy and a big part of my DNA is making a contribution.
 Doing what feels worthwhile.